Ewald-Van-Rooyen/twitter-clone-react-front-end/README.md

 # Twitter Clone

-This application attempts to mock and assimilate the Twitter application using React.
+This application attempts to mock and assimilate the Twitter application using React and Typescript.
+Upon running the application a user will be required to login.
+Please see the FE documentation for more information.

 ## Run server
 This will start up the mock server.
-Be sure to run this on a separate terminal to ensure that the application works properly
+Be sure to run this on a separate terminal to ensure that the application works properly.

 `json-server --watch bs-react-redux-test-db.json --port 3004`